flyteorg/flyte/docs/concepts/data_management.rst

 SERIALIZATION TIME
 ^^^^^^^^^^^^^^^^^^

-When a task is declared with inputs and outputs, Flyte extracts the interface of the task and converts it to an internal representation called a :std:ref:`ref_flyteidl.core.typedinterface`.
+When a task is declared with inputs and outputs, Flyte extracts the interface of the task and converts it to an internal representation called a :ref:`ref_flyteidl.core.typedinterface`.
-For each variable, a corresponding :std:ref:`ref_flyteidl.core.literaltype` is created.
+For each variable, a corresponding :ref:`ref_flyteidl.core.literaltype` is created.

 For example, the following Python function's interface is transformed as follows: